johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Need to do more thinking before speaking.

 # Memento Mori: All we have is time; lack of attention throws it away

+- "Now we florish as bbefore others did.
+And soon others will whose children we shall never see."

 - Death always with us, dying moment at a time.
  Important that death and its possibility color your life.